SuperKogito/pydiogment/paper/paper.md

 The aforementioned augmentation strategies can be combined to generate various sub-strategies.
 However, it is very crucial to maintain the semantic validity when augmenting the data.
-*For example:* one cannot change tones when doing voice based gender classification and still expect tone to be a separating features of the predicted classes.
+*For example:* one cannot change tones when doing voice based gender classification and still expect tone to be a separating feature of the predicted classes.

 # Experiment & Results
 To prove the utility of `Pydiogment`, we display its effect on a spoken emotions recognition task.
 We use the **Emo-DB** data-set  [@Burkhardt:2005] as a starting point, which is a small German audio data-set simulating 7 different emotions (neutral, sadness, anger, boredom, fear, happiness, disgust).
 We choose the Mel-Frequency Cepstral Coefficients (MFCCs) [@milner:2006] as the characterizing low-level audio features due to previous proved success on similar problems [@kandali:2008; @kishore:2013; @sreeram:2015; @dahake:2016].
 The features are extracted using the python_speech_features library [@jameslyons:2020].
-In a first phase and using the scikit-learn library [@scikitlearn:2011], we apply various recognition algorithms on the original data such as K-Nearest Neighbors (KNN), random forests, decision trees, Support Vector Machines (SVM) etc.
+In a first phase and using the scikit-learn library [@scikitlearn:2011], we apply various recognition algorithms on the original data such as K-Nearest Neighbors (KNN), random forests, decision trees, Quadratic Discriminant Analysis (QDA), Support Vector Machines (SVM) etc.
 In a second phase, we augment the data using `Pydiogment` by applying the following techniques:

 - slow down samples using a coefficient of 0.8.